Data-pageup/powerbi-global-superstore-dashboard/README.md

-This is Regression problem that we are trying to solve
+# This is power Bi dashboard pipeline.
+Currently trying to solve different problems witha sales dataset!